retypeapp/retype/hosting/cloudflare.md

 tags: [guide,hosting]
 ---

+Big thanks to TiagoVXII for doing this.
+---

 # CloudFlare Pages

 [Cloudflare](https://www.cloudflare.com/) is a popular website used to host your websites and protect them, It's used by millions of people also using Retype.